 Alternative 2: Backup WhatsApp with iOS Data Backup & Restore

-iOS Data Backup & Restore is a freeware to back up iPhone/iPad/iPod with up-to-14 types of data supported including WhatsApp & its attachments.
-What's more, it allows users to protect the backup with an extra security layer of an exclusive password as well as easily access and preview the backup files anytime.
+iOS Data Backup & Restore (opens new window) is a freeware to back up iPhone/iPad/iPod with up-to-14 types of data supported including WhatsApp & its attachments.
+What's more, it allows users to protect the backup with an extra security layer of an exclusive password as well as easy access and preview the backup files anytime.
 To know your way around this software, let's dive in.

 | Photos | Videos | Audios | Messages | Contacts |